azlibdar/react-customs/README.md

 - [useCopyToClipboard](docs/useCopyToClipboard.md) Simplify copying text to the clipboard, handling cross-browser compatibility.
 - [usePreferredDark](docs/usePreferredDark.md) Detect if the user prefers dark mode.
 - [useLockScroll](docs/useLockScroll.md) Allows you to lock and unlock scrolling on the page.
+- [useWindowSize](docs/useWindowSize.md) Track the dimensions of the browser window in real-time.

 <br>